mgajapure6/FormGenerator-Jquery-Bootstrap4-Plugin/README.md

-#Form Generator Jquery Bootstrap 4 Plugin
+# Form Generator Jquery Bootstrap 4 Plugin
+#### How to make form #
+pass the option object with following key value pairs